 I am so guilty of this one.
 Especially if I’m tired – face plant and curl up into the pillow.
 Unfortunately, this is one of the worst nightly sins!
 We all tend to have a pattern of sleeping in the same position.
-Apparently some dermatologists can tell which side you sleep on because the skin is more dehydrated and in a poorer condition than the side that gets to breathe overnight.
+I can usually can tell which side a patient sleeps on because the skin is more dehydrated and in a poorer condition than the side that gets to breathe overnight, and there tends to be more volume loss and sagging.
 Combine this with the “sleep folds” – the nasiolabial folds are always deeper on the side you sleep on – and you’ll soon be joining me in my (so far pitiful) attempts to sleep on my back.

 In the meantime, investing in a silk pillowcase can help reduce some of the effects, most notably dehydration.
 The tightly woven smooth fibres of silk help keep moisture close to the skin, and help prevent wrinkles.

 *Bonus: Silk is also more gentle on your hair and, while I’m not promising a tangle free mane, it can reduce breakage and split ends.

 Thankfully my day job makes this impossible (saliva covered glove anyone? thought not) but I do catch myself leaning towards the computer screen as if my life depended on it in the evenings.
 Not only do we tend to lean on the same side and in the same position – causing similar problems to “sleep folds” – but we’re also exposing our faces to all the bacteria etc on our hands, increasing the risk of blemishes.
 Breaking this habit requires persistence, and I find wrapping a hairband like the one below around my palm makes it a bit easier.